tdtalbot/GOSS-GridAPPS-D/docs/source/using_gridappsd/api_examples/pg_data_manager.rst

 		"resultFormat": "JSON"
 	}

-QUERY_MODEL – Returns all or part of the specified model.
+**Query_Model** – Returns all or part of the specified model.
 Can be filtered by object type
 -	modelId - when specified it searches against that model, if empty it will search against all models
 -	objectType
 -	filter – SPARQL formatted filter string